brettz9/asyouwish/README.md

 web-based IDEs to handle local development yet have access to rapid submission for review at AMO as with the builder site--without the cruft of downloading some custom non-JavaScript (i.e., Python) build environment.
+8. Allows user to leverage browser features of their choice such as bookmarking, history, tabs, pinned tabs, Panorama groups, etc. when accessing privileged web apps.
+9. Allows use within any iframe of any web app on the web.

 AsYouWish has also added its own support now for "addon" websites, thus allowing the benefits above to be available on each browser restart, with